Cynar Negroni

 Serving suggestions for a Cynar Negroni

-For the perfect Cynar Negroni experience, serve it over a large ice cube in a classic rocks glass.
-This method keeps the drink chilled while allowing it to dilute slowly, so you can savour each complex flavour.
+Serve this drink over a large ice cube in a classic rocks glass.
+This method keeps the drink chilled while allowing it to dilute slowly so that you can savour the complex flavours.
 Garnish with an orange twist or a fresh rosemary sprig for an added aromatic touch.
+This cocktail shines as the perfect pre-dinner aperitif, whether you’re embracing Italian aperitivo culture at home or exploring new riffs during Negroni Week.

 FREQUENTLY ASKED QUESTIONS

-For a Cynar Negroni, a classic London dry gin is a solid choice as its juniper-forward profile complements the herbal notes of Cynar.
-However, gins with citrus or floral undertones can also add an interesting twist to the drink, enhancing the cocktail’s complexity.
+A classic London dry gin is a solid choice as its juniper-forward profile complements the herbal notes of Cynar.
+A gin with citrus or floral undertones can also add an interesting twist to the drink, enhancing the cocktail’s complexity.
 Experiment with different gins to find the one that best suits your taste preferences.

-While Cynar provides a unique bittersweet and earthy flavour due to its blend of herbs and artichoke, other amaros can be used for different flavour profiles.
+While Cynar provides a unique bittersweet and earthy flavour due to its blend of herbs and artichoke, other types of amaro can be used for different flavour profiles.
 For a more robust bitterness, try using Campari.
 If you prefer a slightly sweeter and less intense flavour, consider Aperol.
-Keep in mind that each substitution will create a distinct version of the Negroni with its own character.
+Each substitution will create a distinct version of the Negroni with its own character.

-A Cynar Negroni is traditionally served over a large ice cube in a rocks glass.
+It's traditionally served over a large ice cube in a rocks glass.
 The ice helps to chill the cocktail while allowing it to slowly dilute, mellowing the flavours over time and offering a balanced sipping experience.
-However, if you prefer a more intense flavour, you can serve it straight up in a chilled glass without ice.
+If you prefer a more intense flavour, you can serve it straight up in a chilled glass without ice.

 You reviewed: